for The Unschooling Project

-After the presentation, you can schedule a one-on-one call with us to discuss your concerns or for more information.
+Following your visit, we can schedule another meeting with you to understand your specific concerns and then meet your child to discuss their interests.
 Thereafter, you can sign up for our Unschooling Project within 3 weeks.

-Our one-on-one call with you as parents and then with your child as the key decision maker of their learning, helps us understand how Quest can support your aspirations for your child and your child’s interests.
+Our meeting with you as parents and then with your child as the key decision maker of their learning, helps us understand how Quest can support your aspirations for your child and your child’s interests.

 Upon signing up, you will receive an email with information about your child’s customised learning journey, other documentation to be completed and the fee payment details.
 After receipt of the term/full payment, we are ready to welcome you on board!

 Before the learner begins their learning journey, they are introduced to the processes of the Unschooling Project in depth, and helped with navigating our app, Breadcrumb: The Learning App

 Please note —

-We seek to begin from June 2021, and would like to take the time before that to understand the interest areas and goals of every learner who signs up for the Unschooling Project.
+Learners can choose to begin in January, July or October.
+We would like to take some time before they begin, to understand the interest areas and goals of every learner who signs up for the Unschooling Project.
 Every child’s learning path is different, and customising it would include taking into consideration their interest areas, what and how much they would like to explore in each interest area, and also what you as parents would like them to learn as well.

 The interest areas that children can choose from are — Thread Work and Fashion, Food and Culinary, Personal Development, Social Science and Collectibles, Art, Craft, and Design, Science and Technology, Photography and Observation, Architecture and Interior Design, Environment and Nature, Language Arts, Math and Logic, Performing and Entertainment Arts, Games, Sports and Fitness.